Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

 - **Access:**
   - Access to an Azure Subscription where you can create resources and add role assignments.
-  - Elevated access in Microsoft Entra ID and Microsoft Graph to create Application Registrations, assign Microsoft Entra ID roles, and add custom data to user accounts.
+  - Elevated access in Microsoft Entra ID, Azure B2C and Microsoft Graph to create Application Registrations, assign Microsoft Entra ID roles, and add custom data to user accounts.

 - **Test Accounts:**
   - For Microsoft Entra ID: